 The sea school must comply with the requirements and training standards of this association.

 Check before you book:

 - Is the training association of the sea school a well reputed one?
 You can check in the internet.

 - Are the certificates widely internationally accepted?

-- Is the association approved by a governmental body like the British MCA (look out for the MCA logo).
+- Is the association approved by a governmental authority like the British MCA?

 - Ask for sample certificates and check acceptance with foreign authorities or charter companies.